 Bleed: If you want the printed color or art to touch the edge of the page then extend the art or photo 1/8″ or more beyond the cut edge.
 This allows extra image so it can be cut without leaving any white space around the cut edge.

 Crop Marks: Marks that indicate trim edge for final size.

 Vector versus Raster images:

-Saving a raster/photo image to a vector format does NOT convert it to a vector.
+Saving a raster/photo image to a vector format does NOT turn it into a vector.